 La Grange real estate is some of the most expensive in Kentucky, although La Grange house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, La Grange isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in La Grange are a mix of both white- and blue-collar jobs.
+La Grange is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, La Grange is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in La Grange who work in office and administrative support (14.40%), sales jobs (9.75%), and management occupations (9.68%).

 Also of interest is that La Grange has more people living here who work in computers and math than 95% of the places in the US.

 The percentage of people in La Grange who are college-educated is somewhat higher than the average US community of 21.84%: 27.16% of adults in La Grange have at least a bachelor's degree.

 The per capita income in La Grange in 2018 was $28,224, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $112,896 for a family of four.
 However, La Grange contains both very wealthy and poor people as well.

 La Grange is a somewhat ethnically-diverse city.
 The people who call La Grange home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grange residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in La Grange include Irish, German, English, Italian, and French.